14 Days in Samoa

 Where to Stay Tonight

-Final night in Apia before relocating tomorrow to the south coast
+Third night in Apia before heading east tomorrow to the south coast

 4